vipguy/putergenai-primal/README.md

 **Best Practice**: Always wrap API calls in try-except blocks to handle `ValueError` for authentication issues or network errors.
 For production, implement exponential backoff on retries.

-**Security Note:** All user inputs and file paths are now sanitized.
+**Security Note:** All user inputs and file paths are sanitized.
 Sensitive data is never logged.
-See the updated `client.py` for details.
+See the updated GUI in `examples/example-ui.py` for secure key management and cookie hardening.

 ## API Syntax and Reference